 To carry out such other duties as may be required of you, commensurate with the grade and level of responsibility, as directed by management.

+To participate as required in the Council’s Emergency Planning Operations which may involve duties outside the post holder’s normal job description and contracted hours.
+In the event that an incident has occurred which disrupts the council’s ability to deliver it’s critical functions, the post holder will be expected to participate in the recovery stage which may include undertaking duties within the post holder’s competencies in other departments and/or at other locations.

 A commitment and contribution to the Council’s Equal Opportunities Policy is an essential requirement of the post.